uclibs/digitization-workflow/digitization-selection-guidlines.md

+---
+layout: page
-Digitization Selection Guidelines
+title: Digitization Selection Guidelines

-University of Cincinnati Libraries
+permalink: /digitization-selection-guidelines/
+---

-Prepared by James Van Mil and Sidney Gao -- June 2020
+Prepared by Sidney Gao and James Van Mil -- June 2020

 This document provides guidelines for determining the suitability of a collection for digitization by the Digital Content Team, as well as